 Whether you use loadSequencesFromPdb or specify the sequences manually, it is possible to use the +/- operators to increment or decrement a residue ID by some number of residues.
-For instance, will constrain residues two residues to the C-terminus and one residue to the N-terminus of 32B.
+For instance, constrainToGround A 130A+2 constrainToGround A 130A-1 will constrain residues two residues to the C-terminus and one residue to the N-terminus of 32B.
 Do not insert any spaces between the +/- operators and either of their arguments.
 You can use the +/- operators with any command that takes residue numbers as an argument.
 You can also use user variables (which begin with "@," explained elsewhere in this document).